Woodward-Library/History_Of_Nursing/README.md

-# Mirador Mixed Collection Test
+# History of Nursing Mirador and Manifest files
-A manifest example referencing items from multiple collections